section-engineering-education/engineering-education/articles/how-to-build-chrome-extension/index.md

 layout: engineering-education
 status: publish
 published: true
-slug: chrome-extensions-for-dummies
+slug: how-to-build-chrome-extension
-title: Chrome Extensions for Dummies
+title: How to Build Your First Chrome Extension
 description: How to build a chrome extension, extensions are made of different, but cohesive, components.
 Components can include background scripts, content scripts, an options page, UI elements and various logic files.
 author: ria-thakkar
-date: 2020-07-03T00:00:00-07:00
+date: 2020-07-08T00:00:00-07:00
 topics: []
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/chrome-extensions-for-dummies/hero.jpg
+  - url: /engineering-education/how-to-build-chrome-extension/hero.jpg
     alt: chrome extension image example
 ---
 I’ve been using chrome extensions religiously for years.
 Yet, I never ever had a clue how to make one.
 I tried for the first time a week ago and it took 6 hours of frustration to build something that, at its core, was just grabbing all the text from a webpage.
 Part of that was because most of the tutorials I tried to follow were geared for things either too simple or too complex.